kaedroho/django-modelsearch/docs/searching.md

 Book.objects.search(Boost(Phrase("War and Peace"), 2.0) | PlainText("War and Peace"))
 ```

-This will perform both a phrase and a plain search and give an extra boost to results that match the phrase as well.
+This will perform both a phrase and a plain search and give an extra boost to results that match the phrase too.

 ### How does `.search()` work?